 Can you bet on sports in California?

-Despite being the most populous state in California, sports betting is still currently illegal in California.
+Despite being the most populous state in America, sports betting is still currently illegal in California.

 Is California still in a deficit?

-California is suffering with a $54.3 billion deficit with the coronavirus devastating the nation’s economy.
+California is suffering from a $54.3 billion deficit with the coronavirus devastating the nation’s economy.
 The deficit is the worst California has faced since the Great Recession.

 Is DraftKings Sportsbook legal in California?